TheBevyFlock/bevy_new_2d/README.md

   <summary>Run release builds</summary>

 - Use `cargo run --profile release-native --no-default-features` to run a native release build.
-- Use `trunk serve --no-default-features` to run a web release build.
+- Use `trunk serve --release --no-default-features` to run a web release build.

 </details>